SimChid/comp-333-hw4/README.md

 # comp-333-hw4
 Mobile app for creating music

 All files are stored in the StarTunesApp.
-The backend for this app can be found in the repo at [this link](https://github.com/SimChid/comp-333-hw3#backend).
+The backend for this app can be found in the repo at [this link](https://github.com/SimChid/comp-333-hw3).
+Instructions to install will be in the README file.

 The work on this project was an even 50-50 split between Simon and Aaron.